 It was a rare dissent.
 At the MSC, few people publicly questioned whether increasing military budgets would make Europe more secure.
 After the German election in late February anointed him as the next likely chancellor, Friedrich Merz has pushed to pass a constitutional amendment that would allow the government to raise its borrowing limit in order to dramatically increase military spending before an influx of new parliamentarians from both the leftist Die Linke and the AfD can block such a measure.
-After the conference, the U.K. also ise.
+After the conference, the U.K. also announced it would cut foreign aid to fund defense.